Intel Earnings Preview: Q2 Results Come Out After Market Close

 Looking Ahead

 In addition to Intel, Amazon (AMZN) reports its results after the closing bell today as well.
-Next week, we'll see results from a few sector giants including Pfizer (PFE), Procter & Gamble (PG), and Apple (AAPL).
+Next week, we'll see results from a few sector giants including Pfizer (PFE) and Apple (AAPL).
 If you have time, make sure to check out today's market update to see what else is happening.

 TD Ameritrade commentary for educational purposes only.
 Member SIPC.
 Options involve risks and are not suitable for all investors.
 Please read Characteristics and Risks of Standardized Options.